-Can I Fly with Chickenpox?
+Can You Fly with Chickenpox?

-In the case of chickenpox, if the skin is visibly blistered refusal is quite likely because the infection is still contagious.
+In the case of chickenpox, if the skin is visibly blistered, refusal is quite likely because the infection is still contagious.
 Many airlines operate under the principle that passengers at a contagious stage of chickenpox pose a risk to others on board.
-As such it would be irresponsible on their part to allow that person to come aboard.
+As such, it would be irresponsible on their part to allow that person to come aboard.

 READ MORE: Fit-to-Fly Certificates